Unhappy fortune! By my brotherhood,

 This was my first time attending.
 I’d attend again.
 Not only on account of the quality of the participants and content, but also the welcoming and supportive atmosphere.

-For some reason I was immediately reminded of older Toronto tech conferences from ten or more years ago — for example, the then-exciting mesh conference (current ones might still be exciting but I haven’t attended in years) that had the tagline “Canada’s web conference.” …
+For some reason I was immediately reminded of older Toronto tech conferences from ten or more years ago — for example, the then-exciting mesh conference (current ones might still be exciting but I haven’t attended in years) that had the tagline “Canada’s web conference.”
+What stands out, in contrast, is how Toronto’s startup tech industry has matured. …

 And yet McPhee’s work is not melancholy, macabre, sad or defeatist.
 It is full of life.
 Learning, for him, is a way of loving the world, savoring it, before it’s gone.
 In the grand cosmology of John McPhee, all the earth’s facts touch one another — all its regions, creatures and eras.
 Its absences and presences.
 Fish, trucks, atoms, bears, whiskey, grass, rocks, lacrosse, weird prehistoric oysters, grandchildren and Pangea.
 Every part of time touches every other part of time.
 You just have to find the right structure.